Who transfers the milk?

 What are some of the implications?

 c.
 The baby has a tongue tie.
 Recently we saw a baby of 3 days of age with a very tight tongue tie.
-Before the release of his tongue tie, the baby was getting almost no milk from the breast.
+Before the release of his tongue tie, the baby was receiving almost no milk from the breast.
 After the release of the tongue tie, the increase in the amount of milk the baby received from the breast was dramatic.
+It is obvious that the milk supply and flow of milk to the baby did not increase dramatically in the 15 between the first feeding before the tongue tie was released and the second feeding after the tongue tie release.
+What changed was how the baby latched on and the mother’s response to the “new” latch.
 For this reason, tongue ties should be released early, before the mother’s milk supply reduces.
 How I wish we had filmed this baby.

 Need help with breastfeeding?
 Make an appointment at our clinic.